-The SENCO and/or class teacher may undertake pupil assessments which will add to and inform the teacher's understanding of a pupil's strengths and areas of need.
-The SENCO, lssue no Date Responsible Governors Review in 3 September Full Governing Body September 2025 2024 working closely with parents and children, is able to seek outside agency advice, where this is an appropriate course of action.
+The SENDCO and/or class teacher may undertake pupil assessments which will add to and inform the teacher's understanding of a pupil's strengths and areas of need.
+The

+SENDCO, working closely with parents and children, is able to seek outside agency advice, where this is an appropriate course of action.

-Slow progress and low attainment will not automatically mean a pupil is recorded as having SEN.
+Slow progress and low attainment will not automatically mean a pupil is recorded as having SEND.